-After giving effect to the sale by us of shares of common stock in this offering at an assumed public offering price of \$4.03 per share, the closing sale price of our common stock on the Nasdaq Capital Market on December 1, 2017, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2017 would have been \$38.6 million, or \$2.79 per share.
-This represents an immediate increase in as adjusted net tangible book value of \$0.52 per share to our existing stockholders and immediate dilution of \$1.24 per share to investors purchasing shares of common stock in this offering at the public offering price.
+After giving effect to the sale by us of shares of common stock and warrants in this offering at the public offering price of \$3.25 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of warrants in this offering, our as adjusted net tangible book value as of September 30, 2017 would have been \$31.1 million, or \$2.47 per share.
+This represents an immediate increase in as adjusted net tangible book value of \$0.20 per share to our existing stockholders and immediate dilution of \$0.78 per share to investors purchasing shares of common stock and warrants in this offering at the public offering price.
 The following table illustrates this dilution: